-The HPC’s role is to accelerate the implementation of heat pump technology and thereby optimise the use of energy resources for the benefit of the environment.
-This is achieved by offering a worldwide information service to support all those who can play a part in the implementation of heat pumping technology including researchers, engineers, manufacturers, installers, equipment users, and energy policy makers in utilities, government offices and other organisations.
+The HPC's role is to accelerate the implementation of heat pump technology and thereby optimize the use of energy resources for the benefit of the environment.
+This is achieved by offering a worldwide information service to support all those who can play a part in the implementation of heat pumping technology including researchers, engineers, manufacturers, installers, equipment users, and energy policy makers in utilities, government offices, and other organizations.

 The HPC covers the complete field of heat pump technology.
 All applications in buildings and industry are addressed - both heating-only and heating-and-cooling systems, using vapour-compression or sorption technologies.
 In addition, the HPC also covers related heat pumping technologies in the fields of air conditioning and refrigeration.

 The HPC's work encompasses a broad spectrum of knowledge transfer activities resulting in a wide range of useful publications and information services.

 The Heat Pump Technologies' member countries fund the HPC which operates on a non-profit basis.
 Operating under the umbrella of the International Energy Agency (IEA), the HPC is an integral part of the IEA's wider programme on heat pumping technologies - the IEA Heat Pumping Technologies.